-- a for-profit organisation - an individual, partnership or trust (however, an incorporated trustee may apply on behalf of a not-for-profit trust organisation) - a Commonwealth, state or territory government agency or body (including government business enterprises) with the exception of those organisations referred to in section 4.1. - a university, technical college, school or hospital - a Regional Development Australia Committee.
+- an organisation, or your project partner is an organisation, included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme' (www.nationalredress.gov.au) - an employer of 100 or more employees that has not complied with the Workplace Gender Equality Act (2012) - a for-profit organisation - an individual, partnership or trust (however, an incorporated trustee may apply on behalf of a not-for-profit trust organisation) - a Commonwealth, state or territory government agency or body (including government business enterprises) with the exception of those organisations referred to in section 4.1. - a university, technical college, school or hospital - a resort management board - an unincorporated Parents and Citizens Association - a Regional Development Australia Committee.